lccodes/SSEmail/README.md

 ## API
 The library offers two sets of APIs: one for the forward secure implementation and one for a more naive implementation.
 They are named FSTools and SimpleTools respectively.
+They are located in the /search module.

 The key methods are:
   - createSearchableInbox which accepts three Salts and the path to the directory to be encrypted.